lafnlab/Amore/docs/reference/database.md

-#Amore database reference
+# Amore database reference

-This page is a central document for database structure used by *Amore*.
+This is the central document for database structure used by **Amore** v0.3.
 The purpose of each table and field will be described, as will the data type.